averageflow/spring-warehouse/README.md

 read [the contributing guidelines](https://github.com/averageflow/spring-warehouse/blob/master/CONTRIBUTING.md) and participate in this project in technical and non-technical ways.

-Feel free to join [the Discord server for Spring Warehouse here](https://discord.gg/eTKDeTDC3j).
+Feel free to join [the Discord server for Spring Warehouse here](https://discord.gg/eTKDeTDC3j) for any ideas, support request, or for a friendly chat.

 ## Table of contents